Azithromycin (no longer available)

 Azithromycin is no longer recommended as the first-line treatment for chlamydia.
 Studies have shown increasing bacterial resistance to Azithromycin, so it has become less effective at treating chlamydia.
 As a result the British Association for Sexual Health and HIV released new guidelines saying that only doxycycline is recommended as the first-line treatment-of-choice for chlamydia infections.
 You can request doxycycline through ZAVA.

 Azithromycin is an antibiotic from the “macrolides” group.

-Azithromycin is used to treat bacterial infections such as chest, throat and nose infections (such as bronchitis, tonsillitis and pneumonia), ear infections and skin or soft tissue infections (such as abscesses).
+Azithromycin is used to treat a lot of different bacterial infections such as chest, throat and nose infections (such as bronchitis, tonsillitis and pneumonia), ear infections and skin or soft tissue infections (such as abscesses).